Genentech/phase1b/README.md

 <img src="man/figures/hex_logo3.png" align = "right" alt="hex logo" style="display: inline-block; width:200px; margin: 0 auto auto auto;" />
 <!-- markdownlint-enable -->

-The `phase1`b package project is a a Bayesian approach to decision making in early development clinical trials.
+The `phase1b` package implements a Bayesian approach to decision making in early development clinical trials.
 As a background, the main purpose of early trials is to determine whether a novel treatment demonstrates sufficient safety and efficacy signals to warrant further investment (Lee & Liu, 2008).

 The new R package `phase1b` is a flexible toolkit that calculates many properties to this end, especially in the oncology therapeutic area.
 The